 Rockville Public Library is committed to making library services accessible for all our users.

-The Rockville Public Library is fully handicapped-accessible.
+The Rockville Public Library is fully ADA compliant.
 This includes access to all areas of the building, and all collections and resources.

 For People with Visual Impairments